AvalonSemiconductors/gfmpw1-multi/docs/source/tholin_riscv.rst

 	}

 This read-only register contains status information for both the UART and SPI master ports.
 Besides their respective busy flags, the STAT also contains ``UHB``, a flag which indicates that the UART has received a data byte which has not yet been read out of the ``UDR``.

+Accessing this location with a write will clear the ``UHB`` flag.
+No other flags are changed.

 GPIO Port
 ---------